Ilkeston-Electronics/OpenSwitcher/README.md

 This project uses an Adafruit Trinket microcontroller (5v, 3.3v or M0 is fine - all will be supported), 3 transistors and a latching relay.

-This uses a latching relay so any signal is "pure", ie it is just like swapping the SEL points with solder or a switch.
+This uses a relay so any signal is "pure", ie it is just like swapping the SEL points with solder or a switch.
 The SEL signal is passed through the relay just as it left the CIA.
 This switching is controlled by the Trinket, which has levels corrected by the transistors, which then goes to the relays.

-Q4 and Q3 bases connect to microcontroller GPIO, which in turn switch SET and RESET on the relay accordingly.
+* Q2 and Q3 are sel0 / sel1 sensor lines.
+Only sel0 sensor line is used at the time of writing.
-Q1 base is connected to J1 pin 2 and this connects to the Amiga reset line from the keyboard (active high).
+* Q1 base is connected to relay coil Upon a base positive voltage, coil - GND goes low resistance, switching on the relay.
-J1 pin 1 is an alternative reset input which is "active low", settable in the microcontroller software.
+* J1 is J_RST_LINE.
+Pin 1 default not connected.
+Pin 2 monitors keyboard reset line.
+If high, returns low to microcontroller.
+If using / testing without keyboard reset line connected, jumper to pin 1 to stop automatic rebooting and eeprom writing of microcontroller.
-P2 pins 1 and 3 are manual active high connections, which can be supplied with 3v - 5v (possibly 12v) (5v recommended) that switch the relay manually.
-Pin 1 if supplied with voltage will activate Q3 base which resets the relay.
-Pin 2 will activate Q4 base which sets the relay.
-The centre pin is +5v for convenience.
+* JP1 is manual override.
+Default jumper - unconnected or 2-3.
+If 1-2 is linked, this sets permanent swap of DF0 and DF1, disabling long-press reset to switch modes.

 # Optional bare minimum configuration
 If you fit CIA socket and underside pins and nothing else, you can fit header pins to the middle pins of the relay and it will function like a traditional manual switch.